marsupialmarcos/Resources/README.md

 }
 ```
 #### Operations of a Queue
-Let us define the two operations of a stack:
+Let us define the two operations of a Queue:

-- `enqueue(value)` adds value to the queue.
+- `enqueue(value)` adds value to end of queue.
-- `dequeue` removes the first value from the queue.
+- `dequeue` removes value from the front of the queue.

 ### LinkedList
 ```javascript